-where $A$ is the set of all permutations for $[1, 2,..., k]$, $a$ is one permutation and $I$ is the indicator function, $c_i$ is the true label of observation $i$ and $\hat{c}_i$ is the estimated label given by the k-means clustering.
-In reality, the actual labels are unknown, and the accuracy used here can only be considered in the simulation for explanation purposes.
-The clustering accuracies for different numbers of clusters under various scenarios are shown in Figure \ref{fig:acc}.
-The clustering accuracies are above 95\% under the true number of clusters.
-So, the k-means clustering gives reasonable partitions under all scenarios.
-The ability to choose the true number of clusters is evaluated based on the method itself and is not affected by the clustering quality.
+where $A$ is the set of all permutations for $[1, 2,..., k]$, $a$ is one permutation, $c_i$ is the true label of observation $i$, $\hat{c}_i$ is the estimated label given by $K$-means clustering, and $I$ is the indicator function.
+In practice, the actual labels are unknown, and the accuracy used here can only be calculated for simulation studies.
+The clustering accuracies for different numbers of clusters under various scenarios are shown in Figure \ref{fig:acc}; all are above 95\% under the true number of clusters.